blacklightpy/vaultofknowledge/Classical Advaita's take on Avidya.md

 It takes the red crystal analogy.
 A colourless crystal (non-dual ultimate) appears as red due to the presence of a flower (lack of knowledge).
 When the flower is removed, the colour disappears.

+(It also gives the pot-space analogy, but here, I'm focusing just on the red crystal analogy.)

 I asked, where does the flower exist then?

 ChatGPT said, the flower does not, it is the perception of the crystal as red that makes you feel a flower exists.
 Upon seeing the true nature of the crystal as not being coloured, the flower disappears.